-It is a requirement of the Dip Training Design and Development (TAE50216) program that all assessment work be submitted electronically through either the "2017FEBTDDVET" Blackboard program shell for the February intake or the "2017JULYTDDVET" Blackboard program shell for the July intake.
+It is a requirement of the Dip Training Design and Development (TAE50216) program that all assessment work be submitted electronically in Canvas.
 You are asked to submit any workplace projects as a single Word or PDF file which must include a signed RMIT Cover Sheet; multiple project files will not be accepted.

 Grades used in this unit are as follows:

 An assessment matrix will be available in week 1 of semester 2 via myRMIT>myStudies.

 Your course involves participating in all online activities as directed by your facilitator.
 It is strongly advised that you do participate in order to engage in the required learning activities, ensuring the maximum opportunity to successfully complete this course.

 Monitoring academic progress is an important enabling and proactive strategy to assist you to achieve your learning potential.
 Student program policy